External vertices for crystals of type A: EXTERNAL VERTICES OF THE REDUCED CRYSTAL

 We choose our simple roots such that $\alpha_0 = -\alpha_1-\alpha_2-\dots-\alpha_\ell+\delta$.
 Solving this for $\delta$ and substituting, we get

 From this we obtain the content

 and, setting $m_0=0$, with indices taken modulo $e=\ell+1$, the hub is

-Thus the hubs are a linear transformation of the components of the content..
+Thus the components of the hubs are linear transformations of the components of the content.

 \begin{prop} For any defect $d$, there is a minimal degree $N(d)$ such that every occurence of that defect in degree $n \geq N(d)$ is at the end of a string to a vertex of lower degree. \end{prop} \begin{proof} By Prop.
-3.1, it suffices to show that we can find some degree such that for every hub in that and all greater degrees, there is a component $\theta_i$ of the hub satisfying $\theta_i \leq -d$, and then the vertex is an external vertex at the high-degree end of an $i$-string.
+3.1, it suffices to show that we can find some degree such that for every hub in that and all greater degrees, there is a component $\theta_i$ of the hub satisfying $\theta_i \leq -d$.
+Then the vertex is an external vertex because $d \leq -\theta_i =|\theta_i|$ and lies at the high-degree end of the $i$-string because $\theta_i$ is negative.

 We first show that for any $d$, and any $i$, we can find an weight $\nu'_i$ in $\max(\Lambda)$ such that $\theta_j \leq -d$ for all $j \neq i$.
 We first define $\nu_i$ to be $-(d+1)$ for $j \neq i$, and $r+\ell (d+1)$ for component $i$, which is a weight of level $r$.
 Let $\psi$ be the hub of $\Lambda-\nu_i$, which is of level $0$ since the level is additive.
 By Proposition 3.6 of \cite{BFS}, in order for $\psi$ to lie in $Q$, we need